Puncha ratzeburgi: Distribution and habitat

 This species is widely distributed in Central and Eastern Europe (Austria, Bulgaria, Croatia, Czech Republic, France, Germany, Hungary, Italy, Slovakia, Slovenia and Switzerland).
 Isolated populations have been found from southern France, the Apennine and Balkan Peninsula.
 These insects inhabit mountains at an elevation up to 1100 m above sea level.

 Description

 Puncha ratzeburgi can reach a wingspan of about 24 mm.
-These snakeflies have long prothorax, hyaline wings with characteristic veination, a distinct pterostigma ranging from yellow-ocher to ocher-brown and a long ovipositor in the females.
+These snakeflies have a long prothorax, hyaline wings with characteristic venation, a distinct pterostigma ranging from yellow-ocher to ocher-brown, and a long ovipositor in females.

 Biology

 They are predatory, both as adults and larvae.